 Outcome: to use real time, local data to advocate for programs and supports that directly service local entrepreneurs/businesses at the regional, provincial and federal levels.

 - Developed a Shop Lambton online map that will be launched soon to support local businesses in Lambton County.
 The Shop Lambton map will be a visual and interactive database of local businesses that are open, contact information, and hours of operation and how businesses are providing their services.
-The Task Force reviews best practises being implemented and after hearing about an initiative in Grey County agreed to proceed with this map for Lambton County.
+The Task Force reviews best practices being implemented and after hearing about an initiative in Grey County agreed to proceed with this map for Lambton County.

 Outcome: to drive more business to retailers and other merchants that are open or providing e-commerce or deliveries/curbside pickups and to make this information readily available to Sarnia-Lambton residents to help support local businesses.